 Note that only 2 high stroke risk records are in this node.
 If we stop here, the Gini impurity is 1-0.252-0.752=0.375, which is quite a low value.

-If we further split on smoking feature, note that the all non-smokers, 4 of them, have a low stroke risk.
+If we further split on the smoking feature, note that the all non-smokers, 4 of them, have a low stroke risk.
 Half of the smokers have high stroke risk and another half have low stroke risk.
 This will give us a weighted Gini impurity 0.25 if splitting on smoking.

 If we further split on the weight feature, all the low-weight patients are at low stroke risk.
 2 out of 5 middle-weight records are at high risk.
 This will give us a weighted Gini impurity of 581-252-352=0.3, which is also not bad.

 For the two cases, the final decision trees look as following.
-The immediate following decision tree has the smoking as the last splitting feature.
+The immediate following decision tree has smoking as the last splitting feature.

 Final decision tree, version 1